murray-lang/Babuino/Firmware/Arduino/readme.txt

         return analogRead(pin);  \
     }

 This might result in greater code space usage than having a single member function that uses a member variable to select the pin.
 However, with space optimisation the difference would not be much and there aren't that many pins on the smaller Arduinos anyway.
+Actually, some of the macros, particulary relating to debouncing digital inputs, are starting to look a bit over-the-top.

 Finally:
 --------